Target tracker

 Learn more about results from the corporate pilot here and about the way SBTN leveraged learnings to issue updated technical guidance in July 2024.
 Case studies featuring the target-setting journeys of individual pilot companies can be found here.

-Response options refer to the actions that a company could take when implementing science-based targets for nature to make progress toward its achievement — likely reflected in the target indicator – that results in improvements in the State of Nature.
+Response options refer to the actions that a company could take when implementing science-based targets for nature to make progress toward its achievement — likely reflected in the target indicator – that results in improvements in the state of nature.

 In terms of corporate response options, the current freshwater targets for quantity and quality, as well as the current land targets on no conversion and land footprint reduction, focus primarily on avoidance and reduction actions, while the landscape engagement target primarily drives regeneration and restoration actions.